-The Best Way To Estimate A Project
+The Best Way to Estimate a Project

-The best way to estimate a project really depends on the type of estimate you need.
+The best way to accurately estimate a project really depends on the type of estimate you need.
 Initially starting out, a rough ballpark figure is good in order to know if the project is feasible or not.
 As you move further along, getting more specific and detailed in what you want to build, your estimate needs to match.

 - Can I use this figure for getting funding from investors?

 - How much detail has gone into this estimate?

 - Is there anything this estimate does not include that I might need?

 - How confident are you that you can hit this estimate with my project?

 - What is your track record with this level of estimate and projects like mine?

 - How similar is my project to others you have done?